Federated Learning with Domain Generalization: Introduction

 In this paper, we propose Federated Adversarial Domain Generalization (\mtname) scheme to address the domain generalization problem in FL. \mtname design has two key insights as described below.
 First, \mtname exploits the idea to learn the domain-invariant feature representation by aligning each distribution of source domain data to a reference distribution in a distributed manner.
 In the alignment, we employ Adversarial Learning Network (ALN) to measure the distance between distributions in FL setting.
 Furthermore, we propose the Federated ALN (FedALN) technique to train ALN in FL setting.
 In this way, \mtname can learn the domain-invariant features while eliminating the requirement for a centralized server to access clients' local data.
 Second, \mtname uses the idea to adaptively learn a dynamic distribution (by accommodating to all source domains) as the reference distribution.
 This approach can minimize the domain shift distance during alignment.

 Compared with using a pre-selected fix reference distribution, our approach reduces the distortion of extracted feature representation.
 Therefore, the key information of the original source domain data can be largely preserved, resulting in the high generalization performance of \mtname.
 Besides, \mtname takes the label information (coded as a one-hot vector) as input during the alignment process.
-Therefore, \mtname supports class-wise alignment, which can further improve its performance on target domains.
+Hence, \mtname supports class-wise alignment, which can further improve its performance on target domains.
+Furthermore, compared with using the fixed reference distribution, using the dynamically generated reference distribution approach can get more discriminative features after alignment.
+The discriminative features are helpful to improve the performance of \mtname.

+The high performance of FedADG can be explained via visualization, so FedADG gains some explainability to some extent.
+The more explainability a \mtname scheme has, the deeper understanding that users achieve.
+An explainable machine learning model can help users in two folds.
+First, it can help users to tune model parameters efficiently, making it easier for further model optimization.
+Second, it is more trustworthy to be used in sensitive and critical areas, where its value can be enormous.
+Note that most previous domain generalization solutions lack explainability.

 We summarize our contributions as follows:

 \begin{itemize}

 \item We propose FedALN to learn the domain-invariant features in FL while eliminating the requirement for a centralized server to access clients' local data.